-The “law to democratise sport in France” – which was adopted signed into law yesterday (2 March) – mostly dealt with access to sport, but also included a number of measures related to combating match-fixing.
+The “law to democratise sport in France” – which was signed into law yesterday (2 March) – mostly dealt with access to sport, but also included a number of measures related to combating match-fixing.
 These included clauses that would allow the regulator to clamp down on the unlicensed betting sector.

 Under the law, ANJ may issue blocking orders to any site that offers gambling accessible to French customers without a licence.